Vaginal dryness cream

 • Condoms

-Irritants causing dryness may include soaps, detergents, bubble bath, douches, feminine sprays and other products with allergens, dyes and fragrances.
+Irritants linked to increased dryness include soaps, detergents, shower gels, scented sprays, and other products containing allergens, dyes, or fragrances.

-Water based creams and lubricants – If dryness is a problem during intercourse a lubricant can often increase vaginal comfort.
-Make sure to always use a lubricant that is water-based, soluble, and also slightly acidic to match the body´s normal fluids.
-The slight acidity helps to inhibit yeast growth.
-It is also advisable not to use petroleum based products.
+If dryness is a problem during intercourse, applying a lubricant can increase vaginal comfort.
+Use a lubricant that is water-based, soluble, and slightly acidic so that it matches the body's own fluids.
+Choosing a slightly acidic lubricant also helps inhibit yeast growth.

-Moisturizing creams – Though lubricants prove to be adequate for occasional dryness during sexual intercourse, vaginal creams are formulated to help improve the overall health of the vaginal tissues and moisturize the vagina over a longer period of time.
-Some creams contain phytoestrogens that help to naturally replenish declining estrogen levels as suffered during menopause.
+Though lubricants are good for occasional dryness during sexual intercourse, vaginal creams are formulated to help improve the overall health of the vaginal tissues and moisturize the vagina over a longer period of time.
 These creams are generally applied two or three times per week.
-Moisturizing creams should also contain the acidity necessary for the vagina to fight off infections.
+Moisturizing creams should also contain the necessary acidity to prevent infections.